HeardLibrary/digital-scholarship/script/python/basics.md

 Notes:
 1. When we put the name of the module file in the import statement, we didn't need to add the `.py` extension.
-2. When calling the functions, we had to put the name of the module in front of the function name, separated by a period.
+2. When calling the functions, we had to put the name of the module in front of the function name, separated by a dot.

 Writing out a long module name is annoying.
 As a shortcut, we can abbreviate it using the `as` clause in the `import` statement.
 Here's an example: